tikurion/documentation/content/en/v1/admin/installation.md

 - Do not forget to change the default username/password.
 - Do not allow everybody to access the directory `data` from the URL.
 - Enable `.htaccess` if you use Apache (Option `AllowOverride All`).
-- This is your responsability to configure your server correctly.
+- It's your responsibility to configure your server correctly.
 {{</ hint >}}

 From the archive (stable version)